tr8n/tr8n_samples_swing/README.md

 $ java -jar target/swing-samples-0.1.0-j-with-dependencies.jar
 ```

-Alternatively, you can open the project in eclipse and run the com.tr8n.samples.swing.Application from there.
+Alternatively, you can open the project in Eclipse and run the com.tr8n.samples.swing.Application from there.

 Where can I get more information?